Skip to content

 Yael’s research interests involve using genetic rescue to manage populations of an endangered grassland daisy.

-Emma’s research interests currently focuses overcoming mate limitation in a colonizing plant.
+Emma’s research interests focused on overcoming mate limitation in a colonizing plant.

 Jacquealine’s research focuses on the genetics of flowering time adaptation in invasive common ragweed.